Pay a Bill

-Once adult ALL has been diagnosed, tests are done to find out if the cancer has spread to the central nervous system (brain and spinal cord) or to other parts of the body.
+Once adult acute lymphoblastic leukemia (ALL) has been diagnosed, tests are done to find out if the cancer has spread to the central nervous system (brain and spinal cord) or to other parts of the body.

 There is no standard staging system for adult ALL.

 The disease is described as untreated, in remission, or recurrent.

 In untreated adult ALL, the disease is newly diagnosed.
 It has not been treated, except to relieve signs and symptoms caused by the cancer, such as fever, bleeding, or pain, and the following are true:

 Adult ALL in remission

 In adult ALL in remission, the disease has been treated, and the following are true: